Technology Is Now As Much A Part Of Learning As Reading & Writing

-Modern arguments around education technology tend towards binary positions–usually for or against; this “position taking” makes the design of education technology inaccessible because we’re not considering design, but rather positions.
+Modern arguments around educational technology tend towards binary positions–usually for or against; this ‘position taking’ makes the design of educational technology inaccessible because we’re not considering design but rather positions.
 There are few compelling arguments against technology as learning tools, though even that depends on what students are learning and why.

-A) “Technology” is a relative term, and
+A. ‘Technology’ is a relative term, and

-B) It allows previously impossible or unimaginable learning–in terms of process, product, pace, and content–to be possible
+B. It allows previously impossible or unimaginable learning–in terms of process, product, pace, and content–to be possible

 –then we’ve suitably altered the conversation from a matter of positions (check yes or no) to a matter of design (audience, purpose, and possibility).

 We usually think of technology as a progressive thing, but any technology dates itself immediately through its form.
 Electricity, the wheel, paper, the printing press, metalworking, mass transportation, masonry, and more are all forms of technology.
 Technology isn’t a ‘leading edge’ but a tool of human practice.

 And, as such, it can both extend our humanity or reduce it based on its application.

 On a day-to-day basis, human processes are based on prevailing local technology.
 That is, we usually use what’s available to us to express our collective humanity (for better or for worse).
 To solve problems, reduce inefficiencies, or create opportunities, we turn to the technology that is accessible to us, usually in the form of tools and processes.

 Philosophically, this is important because by design technology is an artificial process or product intended to circumvent natural limits or defies natural processes.
 This creates spectacle that is addictive.
 Are Icarus and Prometheus and the Luddites heroes or cautionary tales?